kingofmalkier/sublime-gradle/README.md

 # Origins

-Forked from [the excellent start by koizuss](https://github.com/koizuss/sublime-gradle), I've kept it separate as I think some of my changes are really philosophical departures that not everyone may want.
+Forked from [the excellent start by koizuss](https://github.com/koizuss/sublime-gradle), I've kept this project separate because I think some of my changes are really philosophical departures that not everyone may want.

 # Sublime Gradle

-Support for use [Gradle](http://www.gradle.org/) on [Sublime Text 3](http://www.sublimetext.com/).
+Support for use with [Gradle](http://www.gradle.org/) in [Sublime Text 3](http://www.sublimetext.com/3).

 Use version: